RickyCga/SalesTravelTrip/README.md

-# SalesTravelTrip
+# TSP

-this program is using GA for calculating minimum distance of sales travel trip problem.
+this program is using Genetic Algorithm for Travelling Salesman Problem.